 4. Relocation Order

 Relocating after separation is not impossible but where your ex-spouse is not agreeable to the move you will need an Order of the Court.
-An Order of the Court will not only give you peace of mind as you take the next step to moving on with your life, but will avoid any undesirable litigation such as an Order for Recovery of the children forcing you back to where you started.
+An Order of the Court will not only give you peace of mind as you take the next step to move on with your life but will avoid any undesirable litigation such as an Order for Recovery of the children forcing you back to where you started.